 - Ask your husband to go for a walk, take a drive, or watch a movie together.

-- Email or write a nice letter to a friend, sharing what they mean to you or how much you miss them.
+- Email a friend or write a nice letter, sharing what they mean to you or how much you miss them.

 - Perform a simple, kind act for a stranger or someone you barely know.
-(A favorite of ours lately is to surprise cashiers and other workers with flowers from our garden.)
+(A favorite activity of ours is to surprise cashiers and other workers with flowers from our garden.)

 Of course, I’m not suggesting this abolishes negative thinking or loneliness, or that it’ll work 100% of the time, especially for folks who suffer from a diagnosed depressive disorder.
 But it’s one weapon you can use to combat negative thinking.

 The next time you find yourself spewing negative generalities in your own direction, give this method a try:

 - Are the negative thoughts the real problem, or are they masking something else?

 - What are the feelings behind the thoughts?

 - How do these negative thoughts fit together?
 What do they have in common?